 There are other ways to reduce the risk of SIDS.
 Some of these include the following:

-- Don’t smoke or use alcohol or illicit drugs during pregnancy or after birth.
+- Don’t smoke, use alcohol, or misuse drugs during pregnancy or after birth.

 - Don’t let anyone smoke in your home or around your baby.